 David joined Watsi on April 29th, 2016.
-Four years ago, David became the 2477th member to automatically support a new Watsi patient every month.
-Since then, 3,472 more people have become monthly donors!
-David's most recent donation supported Wai, a student from Thailand, to fund eye surgery.
+Six years ago, David joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+David's most recent donation supported Sein, a day laborer and father of three from Thailand, to fund internal fixation surgery.